thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 especially relevant to smart cards as well as IoT deployments with poor or non-existent physical security.

-In this security model, it is recommended to combine both randomness and determinism, for example, as described in
+It is recommended to combine both randomness and determinism, for example, as described in
 {{?I-D.irtf-cfrg-det-sigs-with-noise}}.